 - Fresh, chopped cilantro

 - Heat oil in a large, heavy bottom saucepan over medium heat.
-When the oil is hot and shimmering, add the lemongrass, onion, cilantro, garlic and 3 tbsp fish sauce.
+When the oil is hot and shimmering, add the lemongrass, onion, cilantro, garlic and 3 tablespoon fish sauce.
 Cook, stirring constantly for 2-3 minutes.
-Add 1 tbsp Thai Spice Mix and cook, stirring constantly, for 1 minute longer.
+Add 1 tablespoon Thai Spice Mix and cook, stirring constantly, for 1 minute longer.

 - Add the beef and vegetable broth and bring to a simmer.
 Lower the heat, cover and let simmer to blend the flavors for 10 minutes.
 Strain the broth into a bowl through a fine mesh sieve.
 Discard the solids and return the broth to the saucepan.
 (NOTE: The broth can be refrigerated at this point for up to 5 days.)

 - Fill another large sauce pan with water, set it over high heat, and bring to a boil.
 Add the rice noodles and cook until al dente - about 2-3 minutes.
 Strain and reserve.

 - Bring the broth back to a simmer and add 2 teaspoons Thai Spice Mix, 1 tablespoon green curry paste, the mushrooms, and the bok choy.
 Cook for 5 minutes, until the vegetables are tender.
 Add the pork.
 Cook for another 2-4 minutes, until the pork is heated through.